paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-051-alaska-national-interest-lands-conservation.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is Pub.
 L. 96–487, Dec.
 2, 1980, 94 Stat.
-2466, as amended, known as the Alaska National Interest Lands Conservation Act.
+2466, known as the Alaska National Interest Lands Conservation Act.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of this title](./chapter-051-alaska-national-interest-lands-conservation.md#section-3101) and Tables.

 <a id="section-3181"></a>